themill/qip/doc/introduction.rst

 directory under the install directory.
 The purpose for this is to enable wiz to resolve clean environments using only the packages required by the wiz environment.

-qip does this by wrapping pip commands to query, download, and install packages.
-Packages can either be downloaded or installed.
+qip does this by wrapping pip commands to query and install packages.
 When installing a package qip will resolve the package's dependencies and install those too.

 Resulting pacakge installation will look like this: